Fall and Winter Vegetables at Morningsun Herb Farm 2018

 Super Sugar Snap: 60 days.
 A very powdery mildew resistant variety.
 Short 5 ft vines need trellising.
 This variety produces plump, seed, stringless pods, great raw or cooked.
 Very early and vigorous.

 Castelfranco: 85 days.
 Italian chicory.
 Produces loose heads, 3-4 inches, no need to cut back leaves for production.
 Creamy green and red spotted foliage is ruffled.
 Heads are quite stunning to look at.
 All the rage now in salads.
 Great for fall production.

 Fiero: 90 days.
 Treviso style radicchio.
 Colorful, tangy salad vegetable, the leaves are green to pink to red with white veins, cabbage sized heads.

-Donkey: 42 days.
+Bloomsdale: 30 days.
 Dark green savoyed (crinkled) leaves are very sweet in salads.
 Bounces back quickly after harvest.
-Strong vigorous grower, mildew resistant.
+Strong vigorous grower, very fast grower, and mildew resistant.

 Space Spinach (F1): 50 days.
 Medium dark green leaves are upright and smooth to slightly savoyed.
 Resistant to downy mildew races 1, 2, 3, 5, 6, 8, 11, and 12.
 Intermediate resistance to cladosporium leaf spot.